 Harry was a Sergeant signaller.
-He was positioned in the Advanced Battalion Report Centre at Bellevue, the ruin of a farm, immediately behind the advance.
+He was positioned in the Advanced Battalion Report Centre in front of Bellevue; the ruin of a captured German pill-box, immediately behind the advance.
+The battalion diary gives his exact map position as 28.D.5.c.90.95.
 His job was operating the field telephone system and Lucas Lamps, sending messages back and forth to battalion HQ at Waterloo Farm.
 He would have known, to the letter, every last detail of the price his division had paid in gaining that sodden ground.

 Passchendaele, from near the Princess Patricia’s jumping off point

 Harrys journey to that muddy shell hole had been, however, much longer than that of the Princess Patricia’s.